gompocp/ActionMenuApi/README.md

 - Button
 - Toggle
 - SubMenu
-You can currently add toggles and buttons custom sub menus
+You can currently add toggles and buttons to custom sub menus

 Working on
 - FourAxisPuppet